free workshop: get booked out locally on july 17th →

 This Agreement is for the sole benefit of its parties and their respective heirs, executors, administrators, successors, and assigns.
 Nothing in this Agreement, express or implied, confers any legal or equitable right, benefit, or remedy of any nature whatsoever upon any other person or the creditors of any person.

-This Agreement may be amended or modified by Provider upon providing thirty (30) days’ prior written notice to Client.
-Client’s continued use of the Services following such notice period shall constitute acceptance of such amendments.
-If Client objects to any such amendment, Client’s sole remedy is to terminate this Agreement within the thirty (30) day notice period.
+This Agreement may be amended or modified by Provider upon providing thirty (30) days' prior written notice to Client.
+Such notice may be delivered via email to the address on file, through the client portal, or by posting updated terms to Provider's website with notice of the update date.
+Client's continued use of any Services — including but not limited to active Care Plan subscriptions, Glowsay subscriptions, or any other ongoing service — following the thirty (30) day notice period shall constitute acceptance of such amendments and binding agreement to the updated terms.
+These terms apply to all new and existing clients whose services are active on or after the effective date stated herein.
+If Client objects to any such amendment, Client's sole remedy is to terminate this Agreement within the thirty (30) day notice period in accordance with the cancellation procedures set forth in Section 3.02.

 Provider will not be held criminally or civilly liable under any federal or state trade secret law for a disclosure of a trade secret, as long as the disclosure is made: